 Werebear Druid

-This build transforms you into a massive bear.
+Turn into a massive bear.
 You become a tank that can take a lot of hits, but you move and attack very slowly.

 Damage: Medium (Slow heavy hits)